Frequently asked questions

 Each artist will answer this question in a different way.
-Some people will feel compelled to make an abrupt transtion.
-Others won't.
+Some people will feel compelled to make an abrupt transtion; others won't.
 For those who want to make a more gradual transition, the "transition year" could be one way to be clear with your community about the amount of time it takes for you to gain the supporters needed to cover your practice.

 What is a creative tithing cohort?

-The creative tithing cohort is a small group of artists who have committed to support each other in the process of creative tithing.
+The creative tithing cohort is a small group of artists who have committed to support each other in the process and practice of creative tithing.
 The cohort offers creative and spiritual accountability, advocates, and serves as an ongoing reminder that life extends far beyond our own work.

 Do I have to be religious to creative tithe?

 How do I begin?
 How do I join a cohort?

 The practice is simple and can be done by anyone.
 But general questions and questions about cohorts, reach out to us through the contact form and we'll get back to you as soon as possible.